gabrielbonin01/data-science-portfolio/README.md

 <h1>Data Science Portfolio</h1>
-<p>Data science projects that i have completed for academics or self learning.</p>
+<p>Data science projects that I have completed for academics or self-learning.</p>

 <h3>Machine Learning</h3>
 <ul>
-<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Machine%20learning%20projects/Titanic%20-%20Machine%20Learning%20from%20Disaster/Titanic%20-%20Machine%20Learning%20from%20Disaster.ipynb">Titanic - Machine Learning from Disaster</a>: A model that use machine learning to predicts which passengers survived the Titanic shipwreck.</li>
+<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Machine%20learning%20projects/Titanic%20-%20Machine%20Learning%20from%20Disaster/Titanic%20-%20Machine%20Learning%20from%20Disaster.ipynb">Titanic - Machine Learning from Disaster</a>: A model that uses machine learning to predict which passengers survived the Titanic shipwreck.</li>

 <li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Machine%20learning%20projects/Fisher's%20Iris%20data%20set/Fisher's%20Iris%20data%20set.ipynb">Fisher's Iris data set</a>:  Analyzing the Fisher's Iris data set using the Support vector machines model.
-Will try to determine if a flowers is an Setosa, Versicolor or Virginica.</li>
+Will try to determine if a flower is a Setosa, Versicolor or Virginica.</li>

 <li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Machine%20learning%20projects/K-Means%20Clustering%20of%20University%20Data/K-Means%20Clustering%20of%20University%20Data.ipynb">K-Means Clustering of University Data</a>:  Exploratory data analysis and use KMeans Clustering to cluster Universities into to two groups, Private and Public.</li>